mastermj65/help/02_profiles/04_can-other-members-access-my-profile-while-my-account-is-deactivated.md

   - Pictures
   - Videos
   - Writings
-- See you in either the fetishes of places sections
+- See you in either the fetishes or places sections

 Keep in mind that while deactivated, the following will still be accessible: